liwentran/csf-angthow1-ltran29/csf_assign03/README.txt

 Implemented all MS2 functions together through side-by-side partner coding.

 We will run a variety of tests while holding one factor constant.
+That way we can thoroughly analyze the effects of each individual factor.
-With `./csim 256 4 128 write-allocate write-through  lru < ./traces/swim.trace` our control.
+We will use `./csim 256 4 128 write-allocate write-through  lru < ./traces/swim.trace` our control.
+That way we can have a reference point for our changes.

 Total loads: 220668
 Total stores: 82525
 Load hits: 220374